KonstantinQuant/bsoptionpricing-cpp/README.md

 ## GroupB Overview:
 - Everything from GroupA
 - Added support for American options, that can be expired at an arbitrary time before the expiry date.

-## Note: The output.txt files for each group feature an exact analysis and document my design decisions.